CNES/cars/docs/source/usage.rst

     --full                Fill all default values
     --check               Check inputs

 Finally, an output ``used_conf.json`` file will be created on the output directory.
-This file contains all the execution used parameters and can be used as an input configuration file to re-run cars.
+This file contains all the parameters used during execution and can be used as an input configuration file to re-run cars.

 .. _configuration: